Connect with us

 This will double the country’s installed generation capacity to 6,000MW.

-KenGen is also advancing plans for rehabilitation of its existing power plants to make them more efficient for sustainable generation of electricity.
+KenGen is also advancing plans for the rehabilitation of its existing power plants to make them more efficient for sustainable generation of electricity.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.